JonathanGregory/ar5gmslr/README.md

 * annual timeseries of the Monte Carlo ensemble members (by default 450,000) of each contribution and the total.

-This repository also contains directories containing input timeseries in the form expected by the program.
+This repository also provides directories containing input timeseries in the form expected by the program.

 * `ar5_input` for projections based on CMIP5 AOGCMs, as used in the AR5.